 The hotelier reports third-quarter results.

-LEGAL & GENERAL (Legal & General Group PLC ORD)
+LEGAL & GENERAL (Legal & General Group PLC)

 The insurer issues a third-quarter trading update.